Syed-Bipul-Rahman/Syed-Bipul-Rahman/README.md

 ### Hi there 👋
-I'm Syed Bipul, a passionate software engineer dedicated to crafting innovative solutions for modern web and mobile applications.
+I'm Syed Bipul, a passionate software engineer dedicated to crafting innovative solutions for modern mobile applications.
 With a strong foundation in Java, Kotlin, and Flutter, I specialize in building robust, user-centric software that drives impact and exceeds expectations.

 📬 Got a project in mind or simply want to connect?
 Feel free to drop me a line at syedbipulrahman2@gmail.com.
 I'm always eager to lend a hand, share insights, or geek out over tech.
 Let's connect and embark on this exciting journey together!